 View featured items from our the archive, including glimpses from our Doris Lessing collections.

 For visitor information, please visit UEA Archives homepage.

 If you are a writer, interested in knowing more, please contact the BACW Archivist, Justine Mann.

-The University of East Anglia's British Archive for Contemporary Writing (BACW) builds on the University’s international reputation for creative writing, the status of Norwich as a UNESCO City of Literature, and UEA’s strong links with writers of world renown through its international literary festivals and links with the British Centre for Literary Translation and the emerging National Centre for Writing which is based in Norwich.
+The University of East Anglia's British Archive for Contemporary Writing (BACW) builds on the University’s international reputation for creative writing, the status of Norwich as a UNESCO City of Literature, and UEA’s strong links with writers of world renown through its international literary festivals (now UEA Live) and links with the British Centre for Literary Translation and the emerging National Centre for Writing which is based in Norwich.

 UEA intends to grow existing collections significantly, most notable of which is the extensive personal archive of the Nobel Laureate, Doris Lessing, and literary material from other prize winning authors such as Naomi Alderman, Tash Aw, Malcolm Bradbury, Amit Chaudhuri, Adam Foulds, Andrew Cowan, Richard Beard, Charlie Higson, J.D.
 Salinger, Roger Deakin, Lorna Sage, Mark Cocker, Sara Taylor, WG Sebald and the acclaimed playwright Snoo Wilson.

-The Archive also includes more than three hundred interviews with prominent authors across twenty-three years’ of its literary festivals including: Margaret Atwood, Martin Amis, Anne Enright, Salman Rushdie, John Fowles, William Golding, Seamus Heaney, Alan Hollinghurst, Kazuo Ishiguro, P.D.
+The Archive also includes more than four hundred and fifty interviews with prominent authors across twenty-nine years’ of its literary festivals (now UEA Live) including: Margaret Atwood, Martin Amis, Anne Enright, Salman Rushdie, John Fowles, William Golding, Seamus Heaney, Alan Hollinghurst, Kazuo Ishiguro, P.D.
 James, Ian McEwan, Toni Morrison, Iris Murdoch, Harold Pinter, Salman Rushdie, Ali Smith to name just a few.
 These recordings are available for consultation in our archives reading room.

 The Archive also provides an insight into the changing landscape of publishing throughout the twentieth century, through the papers of the oldest literary agency in the world, AP Watt, and the publisher Charles Pick including correspondence with Michael Holroyd, Nadine Gordimer, Anita Desai, Monica Dickens, Paul Gallico, Richard Gordon and Graham Greene.